 - Watch where you are putting your hand.
 (Wasps and bees love grapes too.)

 Children can pick a lot of grapes fast.
 Teach them how to pick the ripe ones.
+Picking grapes is a treasure hunt, not a race.
 Stay with your children and watch them at all times.
-Please pay for all grapes your children pick.

 When You Get Home: